nathangibson/nabatean-keyboard/README.md

 **Note:** Access final consonants and the numbers 20 and 100 by pressing the `Shift` key.
 ## Getting Started
 **Mac OS:**
- 1. Download the file "nabatean" (.bundle) and copy it to either `"~/Library/Keyboard Layouts"` or `"/Library/Keyboard Layouts"`.
+ 1. Download and unzip the latest release from https://github.com/nathangibson/nabatean-keyboard/releases.
+Copy the file `nabatean.bundle` to either `"~/Library/Keyboard Layouts"` or `"/Library/Keyboard Layouts"`.
  2. Go to System Preferences > Keyboards > Input Sources.
 Click the + button and select "Aramaic (Nabatean)" from the list.
 Click "Add".
 All done!

 **Windows:** A Windows version is not yet available.